gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "So much for havin' a cup of tea."
 Special Leaf sighed.
-He slipped between Maddy and Gumption, climbed the steps onto the mayor's verandah, and rang the alarm bell.
+He slipped between Maddy and Gumption, climbed the steps onto the mayor's veranda, and rang the alarm bell.

 ## Episode 4: Raid!